YaAn-nnn/FED_Asst2_MokeSell/README.md

 Logout - By clicking on the user's profile and clicking "Log out", the program will double check on whether user wants to log out or not.
 Once user clicks yes again, user will be successfully logged out.
 Once logged out, user will no longer have access to sell, games, following and favourites.

+### Features Left to Implement

+Seller profile - User can see the seller's profile by clicking on the seller's username on listing details, which will then lead to a page where user can see all the seller's listing and choose whether they want to follow them.

+Following - User can see the listings of the people the user followed.

+Favourites - User can see the listings which has been liked before.

+Bumping Listings - User can get the voucher from playing the game to get a discount on listing bumps.
+Once the listing is bumped, it will be prioritized on the listings page to gain more viewers.

+Settings - User can edit their profile, which can change their username, profile picture and password.

 # Technologies Used